dbursztynowski/5g-taskforce/looptest/README.md

 If you installed kube-prometheus according to our guidelines from [k3s-taskforce](https://github.com/dbursztynowski/k3s-taskforce) then you can skip this subsection.

 > [!Note]
 > Open5GS Prometheus targets send metrics only in text format (old protocol version).
-Prometheus releases starting from 3.0 need to be configured to fallback to this older version.
-To this end `fallbackScrapeProtocol` of the `scrapeClasses` attribute of the Prometheus Operator has to be set to `PrometheusText0.0.4`.
+Prometheus releases starting from 3.0 need to be explicitly configured to fallback to this older version.
+To this end `fallbackScrapeProtocol` property of the `scrapeClasses` attribute of the Prometheus Operator has to be set to `PrometheusText0.0.4`.
 To achieve this (assuming you are using kube-prometheus), first modify the `prometheus-prometheus.yaml` spec section of `Prometheus` CRD in the manifest file adding the `scrapeClasses` attribute with `fallbackScrapeProtocol` set to `PrometheusText0.0.4` as shown below.
 The details are given below.

 * Update the manifest `prometheus-prometheus.yaml` by setting the `scrapeClasses` attribute
 ```